geosolutions-it/MapStore2/docs/user-guide/widgets.md

 ##### Trace legend options

-For the *Pie Charts*, the *Trace legend options* is available and is displayed as follows:
+For the *Pie Charts*, the *Trace legend options* is available and it is displayed as follows:

 <img src="../img/widgets/trace_legend_options.jpg" class="ms-docimage"  style="max-width:450px;"/>